Worms in Dogs - How to Recognise and Treat Them?

 Identifying Dog Worms: Signs and Symptoms

 Recognising the presence of worms in your dog is vital for early intervention.
-Worms in dogs can cause a variety of symptoms, some of which may be subtle and easy to overlook.
+Worms can cause a variety of symptoms, some of which may be subtle and easy to overlook.
 Knowing what to look for can help you catch an infestation early and prevent more severe health issues from developing.

 Common Symptoms of Worms in Dogs